Leeds United boss hails Fulham as best team in the league

 "We've got to have that sort of mindset.
 The last thing we want to do is float through the remainder of the season.
 We know it's going to be tough, we know they're going to be a really good side and I like watching them.
 But I like beating them more. "

-The Cottagers seem set to finish in the play-off places as Cardiff extended their lead over Slavisa Jokanovic's side to 10 points on Monday night but Heckingbottom believes the fight for fifth and sixth place in the Championship shows how difficult the league is.
+The Cottagers seem set to finish in the play-off places as Cardiff extended their lead over Slavisa Jokanovic's side to eight points on Monday night but Heckingbottom believes the fight for fifth and sixth place in the Championship shows how difficult the league is.

 He reflected that his side may have underachieved: "It shows how competitive this league is.
 They'll be lots of teams think they've underachcieved.